lvmor/project-3-VeggieDish/README.md

 # App Name: VeggieDish

-VeggiDish is a platform designed with the vegeterian community in mind.
+VeggieDish is a platform designed with the vegeterian community in mind.
 Through the use of this application, users can search and create vegeterian recipes.
 They can also rate and comment their favorite dishes.

 _VeggieDish Team_
 San Francisco, CA